bigmistqke/repl/README.md

 ## Features

-- **Modular Editor Integration**: Start with `Monaco Editor` for an IDE-like experience or `Shiki Editor` for simpler syntax highlighting.
+- **Modular Editor Integration**: Start with [`Monaco Editor`](#replmonacoprovider-and-replmonacoeditor-component) for a fully featured IDE-like experience or [`Shiki Editor`](#replshikieditor-component) for a more minimal editor.
 The architecture is designed to accommodate additional editors as needed.
 - **Real-time Transpilation**: Transpile TypeScript into ESM on-the-fly, enabling immediate feedback and iteration.
 - **Automatic Dependency Management**: Effortlessly manage imports of external libraries and their associated types, streamlining the development process.
 - **Configurable and Extensible**: Tailor the setup to your needs with configurable TypeScript compiler settings, and easily extend functionalities through a flexible API.